Leona Woods: Manhattan Project

-Woods married John Marshall in July 1943.
-Soon after, she fell pregnant.
+Woods married John Marshall in July 1943, and soon after fell pregnant.
 While she told Enrico Fermi, they agreed not to let Walter Zinn know, for fear that he would insist that she leave the reactor building.
 She covered up her pregnant belly with her baggy denim work clothes.
 She rode to work each day on an unheated Army bus, "arriving each morning barely in time to vomit before starting the day's work."
 The child, a boy called Peter, was born in 1944.
 She returned to work a few days later.

 A team from Argonne was on hand for powering up the first reactor at the Hanford Site, where large reactors would produce plutonium for bombs.
 They watched the reactor in shifts, with John Marshall and others on the day shift, Enrico Fermi and Leona Marshall on the night shift, ending at midnight, and Don Hughes and John Wheeler on the swing shift.
 While the Marshalls were babysitting the reactor in Hanford, they left Peter with Leona's mother.

 The reactor was powered up successfully, but after a few hours the power level dropped and the reactor shut down.
 Leona speculated that a water leak was the problem, rather than a radioactive poison.
 However, during the night the operators were able to power the reactor up again only to have it once more die away.
 The timings now pointed to a radioactive poison.
 After working through the numbers with slide rules and hand calculators, they determined the neutron cross section of the poison, which turned out to be xenon-135.
-Fortunately, the DuPont engineers had equipped the reactor with 50 per cent more fuel tubes than the physicists had called for, and by loading them up, they managed to get the reactor started.
+Fortunately, the DuPont engineers had equipped the reactor with 50 percent more fuel tubes than the physicists had called for, and by loading them up, they managed to get the reactor started.

 Asked many years later about how she felt about her involvement in the Manhattan Project, she said:

 I think everyone was terrified that we were wrong (in our way of developing the bomb) and the Germans were ahead of us.
 That was a persistent and ever-present fear, fed, of course, by the fact that our lead[ing scientists] knew those people in Germany.
 They went to school with them.
 Our leaders were terrified, and that terror fed to us.
 If the Germans had got it before we did, I don't know what would have happened to the world.
 Something different.
 Germany led in the field of physics.
 In every respect, at the time war set in, when Hitler lowered the boom.
 It was a very frightening time.